impetuosa/alce-tool-northwind/README.md

   Alce is a tool built on top of Moose [^3] platform.
   Moose is built on the Pharo language [^4]
   For getting started you must [download](https://www.pharo.org/download)[^4] first a pharo launcher according to your operative system.
-  If you are a pharo user, the image in the zip file works with a Pharo 10 virtual machine.

 ## Importing Alce
   Unzip the Alce-Nortwind.zip file in a place easy to find of your file system.